btrotta/advent-of-code-2023/Readme.md

 However, since the coordinates of the corners are relatively few, we can use an approach similar to that in Day 11, where we project them to smaller coordinates and use a lookup table to find the area of each volume in the original (large) coordinates.

+## Day 19
+Represent the sequence of operations as a directed graph.
+There are no loops, so the graph is a tree.
+For part a, traverse the tree for all the given ratings.
+For part b, use depth-first search to traverse the tree, and during the traversal label each node with its maximum and minimum values for each category.
+When reaching an acceptance leaf node, calculate the product of the category ranges and add to the total number of rating combinations.